The Chain Letter Project (Vol. 2): A Collective Memory

 23. Make a picture where you would tell a secret to a friend.

-26. Photograph a neighbor’s favorite source of water/a body of water.
+25. Photograph a neighbor’s favorite source of water/or a body of water.

 Please note, this list is subject to change and expand.